 So I hoped and prayed that I still had a box in the cabinet.
 I was lucky, there was still half a box of noodles on my shelf at home, so I immediately cut the recipe off the box and taped it to a piece of paper.
 It’s tattered and sauce splattered, but it’s tried and true and holds a special place in my recipe binder.

-That story is from 2008 when I first published this recipe for Italian Lasagna.
+That story is from 2008 when I first published this recipe.
 Since then I’ve made it over and over, this time using the printer friendly version of the recipe at the end of this post.

-Many people have come to this lasagna post and commented that they too lost this Creamette lasagna recipe, so I’m happy to share it here with you.
+Many people have come to this blog post and commented that they too lost this Creamette lasagna recipe, so I’m happy to share it here with you.

 No-Boil, Oven-Ready Noodles or Regular Lasagna Noodles?